The Mortgage Loan Process: 9 Steps You Need To Take Before Moving Into Your Dream Home

 Private Mortgage Insurance (PMI)

 Private mortgage insurance (PMI) is added to your monthly mortgage payment and is required if you put down less than 20% of the home’s purchase price.
-PMI generally costs between 0.5 and 1% of the mortgage balance and can be removed once you reach 20% equity in the home.
-FHA loans have Mortgage Insurance Premium (MIP), which is similar to PMI, but can only be removed if you refinance the loan.
+PMI generally costs between 0.5 and 2% of the mortgage balance and can be removed once you reach 20% equity in the home.
+FHA loans have Mortgage Insurance Premium (MIP), which is similar to PMI.
+FHA mortgage insurance can be removed if you refinance the loan.

 The mortgage term refers to the length of the loan.
 Most mortgages are available in 15-, 20- or 30-year terms.
 The shorter the term, the higher the monthly payments.
 Interest rates will be higher the longer the loan.